CodeTaste: Can LLMs Generate Human-Level Code Refactorings?: Benchmark Construction

-We apply the described pipeline, using \claudesonnetfourfive{} to synthesize task descriptions, set up build environments and generate static rules.
-We thus obtain \codetaste{}, our main benchmark, consisting of $100$ instances distributed across 87 repositories and 6 programming languages.
-The detailed distribution across languages is shown in \cref{fig:langdistribution}.
+\paragraph{Dataset Overview} We thus obtain \codetaste{}, our main benchmark, consisting of $100$ instances distributed across 87 repositories and 6 programming languages.
+The detailed distribution across languages is shown in \cref{fig:langdistribution}, and \cref{app:language-breakdown} reports mean alignment scores by primary language.
+Beyond the $100$ instances evaluated in this paper, we release an additional $150$ mined refactoring commits with task descriptions and static analysis rule sets to support future benchmark expansion.
 The benchmark comprises complex and large refactorings, as shown in \cref{summary-stats-table}, with instances on average requiring edits to $91.52$ files and $2605.39$ lines of code.
 The most complex tasks require up to $18821$ line changes across up to $290$ files.
-To validate correctness, the benchmark runs an average of $1638.53$ tests and validates an average of $29.66$ additive and $63.41$ reductive rules per instance.
+To validate correctness, the benchmark runs an average of $1638.53$ tests and validates an average of $17.94$ additive and $63.41$ reductive rules per instance.

-During inference, the benchmark evaluates coding agents on the base commit $R$ within the pre-configured execution environment, where they are provided with a refactoring task.
-The agents are free to navigate and modify the entire environment, but have limited access to the internet to prevent them from obtaining solutions from the original repository.
+\paragraph{Task Inference} The benchmark evaluates coding agents on the base commit $R$ within the pre-configured execution environment, where they are provided with a refactoring task.
+The agents are free to navigate and modify the entire environment, but have restricted access to the internet to prevent them from obtaining solutions from the original repository.
 Upon completion, we extract a generated patch $\hat{X}$ from the modifications to the repository state.

 \paragraph{Tracks} Regarding the refactoring task, the benchmark features two main tracks.
-In the \emph{Instructed Track}, the model is provided with a detailed description of the refactor to implement.
+In the \emph{Instructed Track}, the agent is provided with a detailed description of the refactor to implement.
 This track mostly evaluates the coding agent's capability to perform long-context tasks consistently.
-These tasks contain significant detail, as shown in \cref{summary-stats-table}, with on average $3451$ characters per description.
+These tasks contain significant detail, as shown in \cref{summary-stats-table}, with on average $1921.02$ characters per description.